Aatmaj9/Neural-Networks/Basic Components of NN/Activation Functions.md

 ​
 **Properties of the Sigmoid Function**

-The sigmoid function has several key properties that make it a popular choice in machine learning and neural networks:

 Domain: The domain of the sigmoid function is all real numbers.
 This means that you can input any real number into the sigmoid function, and it will produce a valid output.

 Asymptotes: As x approaches positive infinity, σ(x) approaches 1.
 Conversely, as x approaches negative infinity, σ(x) approaches 0.
 This property ensures that the function never actually reaches 0 or 1, but gets arbitrarily close.